chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-weblogic-plugin.markdown

 The XL Deploy Oracle WebLogic server (WLS) plugin adds capability for managing deployments and resources on WebLogic server.
 It works out of the box for deploying/undeploying application artifacts, datasource and other JMS resources, and can easily be extended to support more deployment options or management of new artifacts/resources on WLS.

+For information about WebLogic requirements and the configuration items (CIs) that the plugin supports, refer to the [WebLogic Plugin Reference](/xl-deploy/latest/wlsPluginManual.html).

 ## Features

 * Deployment units